 Clubs.
 Clubs are officially recognized and sanctioned organizations.
+These groups Clubs.
+Clubs are officially recognized and sanctioned organizations.
 These groups have a charter (often as a chapter of a nationally recognized organization), a defined membership list, and a sponsor.
 Examples include Student Government, Honor Council, and National Honor Society.